nadjibus/net-api-client/README.md

-# Recombee API Client (with Async, because it's no longer 2003)
+# Recombee Async API Client (because it's no longer 2003)

 A .NET client (SDK) for easy use of the [Recombee](https://www.recombee.com/) recommendation API.